-- (i) The event's main purpose should be to update professional knowledge. - (ii) The event may not provide CME accreditation in doctors' continuing medical education. - (iii) The academic content of the event is managed by an independent committee or equivalent. - (iv) The Member Company should not influence the professional content of the event. - (v) More than one Member Company should be invited to participate in/contribute financially to the event - (vi) A Member Company cannot demand to be only sponsor at an event. - (vii) The event should be carried out in a restricted area so that only Healthcare Professionals are exposed to Member Company Promotional materials/stands where it is advertised for prescription-only Medicinal Products.
-If the event is held digitally, it must be ensured that only Healthcare Professionals are being exposed to prescription drugs advertising. - (viii)The event fulfils the requirements pertaining to events and hospitality in these Rules; refer in particular to Subsection 13.4 (Professional relevance) and Chapter 16 (Requirements for professional program, venue, meals, coverage of expenses). - (ix) Agreements concerning the purchase of advertising or a stand at events under the auspices of a third party must be concluded in writing. - (x) The Member Company must not contribute practical or administrative assistance with the execution of the event.
+- (i) The event's main purpose should be to update professional knowledge. - (ii) The academic content of the event is managed by an independent committee or equivalent. - (iii) The Member Company should not influence the professional content of the event. - (iv) More than one Member Company should be invited to participate in/contribute financially to the event - (v) A Member Company cannot demand to be only sponsor at an event. - (vi) The event should be carried out in a restricted area so that only Healthcare Professionals are exposed to Member Company Promotional materials/stands where it is advertised for prescription-only Medicinal Products.
+If the event is held digitally, it must be ensured that only Healthcare Professionals are being exposed to prescription drugs advertising.

+- (vii) The event fulfils the requirements pertaining to events and hospitality, requirements for professional program, venue, meals, coverage of expenses etc. - (viii) Agreements concerning the purchase of advertising or a stand at events under the auspices of a third party must be concluded in writing. - (ix) The Member Company must not contribute practical or administrative assistance with the execution of the event.